-All applications to our PhD program must go through MSU’s Graduate Admissions Management System (GAMS).
+All applications to our PhD program must start at MSU Admissions and be completed through MSU’s Graduate Admissions Management System (GAMS).

-To be considered for admission, fellowships, and graduate assistantship funding you must provide all of the materials described below by December 1st.
+To be considered for admission, fellowships, and graduate assistantship funding, applicants must provide all of the materials described below by December 1.

 Please read all instructions carefully before beginning your application process.

 International applicants are advised to complete the application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.

 The Graduate Programs in WRAC do not consider transfer requests from students enrolled in other MSU doctoral programs.
 We will consider applications from such students as new applications as long as they have no more than one year (or the equivalent) of coursework in that other doctoral program.

 FIRST, Complete and submit an Application for Graduate Study, along with payment of the application fee.
 The application form is available at MSU Admissions (http://grad.msu.edu/apply/).
 You must apply online.
 (There is a separate form for international applicants.)
 The MSU application code for the Rhetoric and Writing PhD is 5752; please take care to enter the correct code on your application.